 Agnews Museum: Memories of Great Asylum for The Insane

 We discovered the Agnews Historic Cemetery and Museum, purely by chance!
 In a quiet residential area of Santa Clara, hidden amongst townhouses and condos, stands an unassuming one-story house with a small grassy field adjacent to it.
 Blink and you’ll miss it.
 Driving to lunch one fine Friday afternoon, we happened to catch a glimpse of it, looked at each other, and said “What’s that?”.
 So, we spun the car around, found a spot to park, and got out for a closer look.
-Agnews Museum To our delight, Agnews Museum was open (every Friday from 10 am to 2 pm, but temporarily closed for Covid-19 reasons right now).
-The admission…
+Agnews Museum To our delight, Agnews Museum was open (every Friday from 10 am to 2 pm).
+The admission is free, but donations are welcome.
+The museum’s…

 Ulistac Natural Area: Outdoor Adventures in San Francisco Bay Area